documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

       * **Peta:** Petabytes when the user wants to create a file with the previous value multiplied by 1,000,000,000,000,000;

-.. attention:: The Mangue.io Platform does not validate, previously, if there is an available disk space, in the informed size.
+.. attention:: The Mangue.io platform does not validate, previously, if there is an available disk space, in the informed size.
 No warning is presented to the user, if the computing environment does not have the necessary space, no error message is presented when creating this persistent volume with the informed characteristics.